February 05 2019

 Download and install programs with pre-compiled binaries

-First example - Let's walk through installing SPAdes assembler.
+First example - Let's walk through installing SPAdes assembler since the binaries are pre-compiled and available for this program.

 - Step 1 - Download the program to your local directory